Giskard-AI/giskard/python-client/docs/guides/installation_app/install_hfs/index.md

 :::{hint}
 **Owner and visibility**:
-- You can change the visibility of the Space to public, which makes it **accessible for everyone**.
-This is nice for demonstrating the performance of your models using Giskard.
+- You can change the visibility of the Space to public, which makes it will be **accessible to everyone**.
+This is nice and recommended for demonstrating the performance of your models using Giskard.
-- You can also keep the Space **private** and set the owner to **your organization**, which can only be accessed by you and the people under your organization.
-This is ideal for team collaboration, and without the risk of leakage of your datasets and models.
+- You can also keep the Space **private** and set the owner to **your organization**, which makes it accessible only by you and the people under your organization.
+This setup is ideal for internal collaboration, and ensures that your datasets and models remain private.
 :::

 ![Free tier Space](../../../assets/integrations/hfs/free_tier.png)